philcali/sbt-aws-plugin/README.md

 - Terminate the logical groups

 Logical groups are _named_ describeImageRequests, or `NamedAwsRequest`s.
-These are added via the `aws.requests` key.
+These are added via the `aws.ec2.requests` key.

-The ability to create environment from these logical groups is crucial, and that's where `aws.actions` comes into play.
+The ability to create environment from these logical groups is crucial, and that's where `aws.ec2.actions` comes into play.
 This is a collection of `NamedAwsAction`s.

 Built-in actions are: